-I'm a freelance writer, content strategist, and communications expert with a decade of experience in client-facing sales, startup business development, and operations management.
+I'm a freelance journalist and creative strategist with a decade of experience in client-facing sales, marketing ideation, and communications across media, fashion, hospitality, construction, and real estate.

-I've written for Business Insider, WIRED, HuffPost, Vice, Men's Journal, Observer, Reader's Digest UK, Fast Company, Chicago Tribune, Houston Chronicle, Penguin Random House UK, and dozens more.
-My articles and essays have been republished in over 100 newspapers worldwide and translated into five languages.
+Read my words in Business Insider, WIRED, HuffPost, Vice, Men's Journal, Observer, Reader's Digest UK, Fast Company, the Chicago Tribune, the Houston Chronicle, Penguin Random House UK, and many more.
+My articles and essays have been republished in over 100 newspapers worldwide, translated into five languages, reached the number one trending story multiple times, and generated millions of views.

 Featured Work